nasa/cumulus-dashboard/README.md

 Note, `dispatch` allows us to write async actions.

-We'll need another action to set this data on the reducer.
-We probably don't need to export this action.
+We'll need another action to send this data to the store.
+Note, we probably don't need to export this action.
+In the same file:

 ```(javascript)
 function setGranule (id, granuleData) {